Wisconsin Conservation Voters

 Wisconsin Conservation Voters engages voters to protect Wisconsin’s environment.
 To achieve that, Wisconsin Conservation Voters advocates for sound environmental laws and policies, holds elected officials accountable for their votes and actions, and elects pro-conservation candidates who will champion our priority issues.
 Learn more about us at conservationvoters.org.

-- Have excellent interpersonal skills.
-You are able to work well in a team and manage projects that require input from multiple staff and across departments as well as with our partners and legislative champions.
+- You are able to work well in a team and manage projects that require input from multiple staff and across departments as well as with our partners and legislative champions.

 - Are comfortable working with people of different political ideologies, racial identities, ages, and socio-economic differences.